chipsi44/real-estate-price-prediction-cyril/README.md

 Seems pretty clear that taking the **Neural network** model is the more optimize
 ## Installation:

-Install pandas, matplotlib, bs4, scikit-learn, numpy <br>
+pip install -r requirements.txt <br>
 Requirements.txt file is available !
 ## Usage: